Stinkypirate15/Phishingdetector/README.md

 * fixed prompts to improve clarity and grammar

-* cleaned up the main section to get rid of repition
+* cleaned up the main section to get rid of repetition

 changes made 4/15/2025